GRID VIEW LIST VIEW

 My Thievery of the People

-MARCH 2025.
-PRE-ORDER NOW.
-FREE SHIPPING IN NORTH AMERICA.
-From the highways of Cairo to the outports of Newfoundland, the soul-crushing cubicles of Montreal city work and the birds and bees of the Quebec countryside, these brilliant short stories lay bare the workings of power and the small acts of both courage and compromise by… Read more »
+SHORTLISTED FOR THE 2025 QWF PARAGRAPH HUGH MACLENNAN LITERARY AWARD FOR FICTION From the highways of Cairo to the outports of Newfoundland, the soul-crushing cubicles of Montreal city work and the deceptive perils of the Quebec countryside, these brilliant short stories lay bare the workings of power and the small acts of both courage and… Read more »

 Eyes Have Seen

-APRIL 1, 2025.
-PRE-ORDER NOW.
-FREE SHIPPING IN NORTH AMERICA Eyes Have Seen, From Mississippi to Montreal is a memoir about growing up black in Hattiesburg, Mississippi.
-How family, good neighbors and the cultural underpinnings of Newman Quarters kept Fred Anderson grounded and capable of embracing the racial and tyrannical crosswinds of Hattiesburg and the… Read more »
+SHORTLISTED FOR THE 2025 QWF CONCORDIA UNIVERSITY FIRST BOOK PRIZE Eyes Have Seen, From Mississippi to Montreal is a vivid and searing memoir about growing up black in Hattiesburg, Mississippi.
+In the difficult and often dangerous years of ubiquitous racism, Anderson recounts how family, good neighbours and the cultural underpinnings of Newman Quarters kept him… Read more »

 NOVEMBER 2024.
-FREE SHIPPING IN NORTH AMERICA.
 Products of popular culture, romance novels have been largely devalued and scorned by cultural gatekeepers.
 Yet they lend themselves to a historical analysis of how societies attribute a precise place to the impulses of love and codify its manifestations.
-This book is based on the premise that love… Read more »
+This book is based on the premise that love is not as spontaneous and… Read more »

 Murder on the Orford Mountain Railway